HAL-G1THuB/jsonpiler/docs/specification.md

 ## Exits

-The Exit Code returned by `jsonpiler::functions::run` is the actual exit code wrapped to a value between 0 and 255 using modulo 256.
+The exit code returned by `jsonpiler::functions::run` is wrapped using modulo 256, resulting in a value between 0 and 255.

 ## Encoding